miker704/Strife/patch_V5_notes.md

     - Added Monsters banner and title to the shop page.
     - Added Monsters goozilla Profile effect to the shop page.
     - Added Monsters goozilla Profile effect to Profile effect preview modal.
-    - Added styles for Monsters goozilla Profile effect.
+    - Added styles and animations for Monsters goozilla Profile effect.